pyericz/promise-lua/README.md

 ### Promise.serial
 **This is still in verification phase, so use at your own risk.**

 Since promise runs immediately when created, it is impossible to run created promises one by one.
-However, it is possible to run created tasks one by one.
+However, created tasks have no such limitation.
 To do so, we create multiple task functions, which parameters are `resolve` and `reject` functions,  as follows:
 ```lua
 -- Task 1
 local t1 = function (resolve, reject)